Helping our children shine

 Each year, around 310,000 children start school for the first time in Australia.
 Of these, an estimated 13% – that’s 40,300 children – have attention problems that will negatively impact their learning in the classroom.

-Through Spotlight, we aim to help children with attention problems during their first few years at school, to give them the best chance of a good education, and a happy life
+Monash University and the University of Melbourne are teaming up to help children with attention problems during their first few years at school, to give them the best chance of a good education, and a happy life.

 Funded by the Australian Research Council (ARC), Project Spotlight is a joint research project that will study how well children in prep are able to concentrate in the classroom, and how this relates to their development of reading, writing, and maths skills.